glentner/CmdKit/docs/source/index.rst

 Checkout the :ref:`Tutorial <tutorial>` for examples.

-You can also checkout how `cmdkit` is being used by other projects.
+You can also checkout how `CmdKit` is being used by other projects.

 ========================================================  =======================================================
 Project                                                   Description